-- The level of unspent balance increased in FY 2021-22 and is projected to decrease in FY 2022-23.
-The main reason for the decrease is because of the federal funds allocated to the District for pandemic relief will run out in FY 2022-23.
+- The level of unspent balance decreased in FY 2022-23 and is projected to decrease in FY 2023-24.
+The main reason for the decrease is because of the federal funds allocated to the District for pandemic relief were fully utilized in FY 2022-23.
 The District will need to monitor expenditures and how they affect future years' unspent balance.
+This has become a priority in FY2023-24.
 The long-term budget planning for the District has become more difficult in recent years.
 In the past, the State legislature was legally required to set the State Supplemental Aid rate approximately sixteen months in advance of the start of the fiscal year.
 They had a difficult time meeting that requirement in recent years so in the spring of 2017, the State legislature changed the law to be four months before the start of the fiscal year.
-This reduced period makes it extremely difficult for districts to make long-term budget plans.
+This reduced period makes it extremely difficult for districts to make longterm budget plans.
 The State legislature in 2017 also significantly changed the rules involving collective bargaining as a way to help districts budget more effectively.
 The results of this change have given the District some flexibility but are not sufficient to offset the repeated years of low State Supplemental Aid.
 Additions to unspent balance are controlled by the State of Iowa.
 The District continues to apply to the State School Budget Review Committee for modified supplemental amount (a direct addition to unspent balance) whenever possible.
-District administration will continue to work with the State of Iowa Department of Education to ascertain when requests for modified supplemental amount are appropriate. - The Instructional Support Levy (ISL) is used to support a variety of education programs including the following: - Full-day, every day kindergarten in every elementary school. - Grades K-5 class-size reduction. - Upgrading outdated curriculum and curriculum subscriptions. - Other general fund expenditures as identified. - District employees are covered by the Iowa Public Employees Retirement System (IPERS).
+District administration will continue to work with the State of lowa Department of Education to ascertain when requests for modified supplemental amount are appropriate. - The Instructional Support Levy (ISL) is used to support a variety of education programs including the following: - Full-day, every day kindergarten in every elementary school. - Upgrading outdated curriculum and curriculum subscriptions. - Other general fund expenditures as identified. - District employees are covered by the Iowa Public Employees Retirement System (IPERS).
 This system has experienced recent-year increases in its unfunded actuarial liability resulting in a change to both employer and employee contribution rates.
 Wage levels will likely rise due to inflation and negotiated settlements.
 The IPERS' rate for the upcoming fiscal year is scheduled to remain unchanged.